ebeaufay/UltraGlobe/README.md

 //add a layer at index 0
 map.setLayer(imagery, 0);
 ````
-the imagery os expected in "equidistant cylindrical" projection.
+the imagery is expected in "equidistant cylindrical" projection (EPSG:4326).

 #### Elevation